The only place that lists every Nessie sighting.

 "While there are many people who do not believe that the Loch Ness Monster exists, there is practically no one who would not be overjoyed to find out that it did" - Daniel Cohen 1970

-Have a look here at the details of the sightings reported up to date including the first from 2023.
+Have a look here at the details of the sightings reported to date including the nine from 2023.